Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 Project Vendor Links

 • Antique Electronic Supply.
-Source for radio, amplifier, guitar effect and prototyping parts.
+Source for radio, amplifier, guitar effect & prototyping parts.

-• ARRL Interactive Hamfest Schedule.
-Want to find a part that's not in a catalog?
-Then you want to attend a hamfest.
-Click the link and find a hamfest in your area.
-Admission is only a few bucks.
-Hamfest vendors cover most purchases with this famous guarantee: "Five minutes or five feet from the table."
+• ARRL Hamfest Schedule.
+Need a part that's not in a catalog?
+Then attend a hamfest!
+Click the link & find a hamfest in your area.
+Admission is a couple sawbucks.
+Hamfest purchase guarantee: “Five minutes or five feet from the table.”

-• Dayton: Largest hamfest in the world!
+• Dayton Hamvention: Largest hamfest in the world!
 There's only one.
 See the YouTube!

 • Digi-Key.
 Dependable source of wholesale parts.
 Huge inventory.
 (You can barely read the catalog's fine print.)
 Swift delivery.
 Online, phone or mail orders.

 • Mouser Electronics.
 Wholesale electronics parts.
 No minimum order.
-Transistors, FETs, capacitors, trimmers, volume controls, crystals, ceramic filters... and more.
+Transistors, FETs, capacitors, trimmers, volume controls, crystals, ceramic filters... & more.
 Handles online, phone and mail orders.
 Huge printed catalog.

 • NTE cross-reference.
-Look up your old transistor and find an NTE replacement.
+Look up your old transistor & find an NTE replacement.
 A link takes you to an NTE, online vendor.
 An NTE "replacement part" isn't necessarily equivalent to the OEM part.
 Sometimes you'll need to alter the circuit.
-Also the "replacement part" often costs more than an OEM part.
-(NTE pricing is closer to retail than wholesale.)
-For new construction, an NTE part is just fine.
-The quality is excellent.
+Retail prices: The "replacement part" usually costs much more than an OEM part.
+Excellent quality.

 • Surplus Sales of Nebraska.
 A fixture at the larger hamfests.
-Stocks chokes, capacitors, connectors, coil forms and more rare parts.
+Stocks chokes, capacitors, connectors, coil forms & more rare parts.
 The prices can be high, but the quality is superb.

 • Tower Electronics.
 If you need a connector, adapter, patchcord, or alligator clip, find it here!
 The prices are reasonable.
 Look for Tower at the better hamfests, such as CFMC Radio Expo.